Download the notebook here! Interactive online version: colab

 3. Causality flows forward: Time moves in the direction of arrows

-What DAGs Encode
+What DAGs encode

 DAGs encode qualitative causal knowledge: